 Runtime's Disk Digger lets you inspect and navigate any file system or on-disk structure.
-Details are displayed in an Internet Explorer window.
-Disk Digger views are driven by scripts and an integrated script interpreter.
-The customizable scripts determine what information and how it is displayed.
+It displays details in an Internet Explorer window.
+Views are driven by scripts and an integrated script interpreter.
+The customizable scripts determine what and how information is displayed.
 The script language is Pascal, so everybody with knowledge of a higher programming language will be able to modify or create new scripts.

 This version of Disk Digger comes with over 20 ready-to-use scripts for the following file systems:

-These scripts show all relevant data structures, such as partition tables, boot records, and file system specific structures.
-The level of sophistication of those script goes to the point of you being able to retrieve individual files from the supported file systems.
-Disk Digger include all the script's source codes.
-The script editor allows you to quickly make changes to your code and test it immediately.
+The scripts show all relevant data structures, such as partition tables, boot records, and file system-specific structures.
+The sophistication of those script goes to the point of you being able to retrieve individual files from the supported file systems.
+Disk Digger includes all the script's source codes.
+The script editor allows you to make changes to your code and test it immediately quickly.

-The Disk Digger scripts show you how to extract programmatically files from NTFS, FAT, EXT, and XFS.
+The provided Disk Digger scripts show you how to extract files programmatically from NTFS, FAT, EXT, and XFS.
 You can use these scripts as a blueprint for customized data recoveries or forensic investigations.

-With advanced programming skills you can write additional scripts for other file systems or container structures such as backup files, virtualization volumes, encrypted volumes, or surveillance disks.
-A rich set of build-in commands lets you access and process disks and images files.
+With advanced programming skills, you can write additional scripts for other file systems or container structures such as backup files, virtualization volumes, encrypted volumes, or surveillance disks.
+A rich set of built-in commands lets you access and process disks and images files.
 You could even develop your own data recovery software based on those scripts.

-The address bar of the Explorer windows tells the program the drive, sector, and view to be displayed.
-For example, the address http://local/partition_table/HD128:/0 tells Disk Digger to display the content of sector 0 on the first physical drive (HD128:) using the script partition table.
+The Explorer address bar tells the program the drive, sector, and View to be displayed.
+For example, the address

-Scripts usually contain many links allowing the user to navigate through the file system as he would navigate a Web site.
+Scripts usually contain many links allowing the user to navigate through the file system as she would navigate a Web site.

-The usage of Internet Explorer enables you to easily print your windows.
-You can also save the current view or all visited views into HTML documents.
+The usage of Internet Explorer enables you to print your windows effortlessly.
+You can also save the current View or all visited Views into HTML documents.
 This facilitates documentation of, for example, forensic jobs.